Cite it Right

 EndNote is a program that allows a user to cite while writing and compiles a reference library to facilitate creating bibliographies.
 UTSA students can download the program and use it for free by logging into ASAP and selecting Software Downloads.
 The UTSA library system offers an online EndNote Tutorial and Research Guide.

-Citation Monster allows you to plug in bibliographic information and will format the citation for you.
+Citation Machine allows you to plug in bibliographic information and will format the citation for you.

 Zotero will "clip, sort, and cite the entire web," according to its website.